 What is the Elliott Wave?

 Elliot Wave is a theory that mathematically explains mass behavioral patterns.
-Nowadays, this theory is used as a part of the Elliott Wave indicator for MT4SE.
-This indicator gives you a decisive edge when trading Forex thanks to its ability to show potential future moves.
+Nowadays, this theory is used as a part of the Elliott Wave indicator for trading platforms such as MetaTrader 4 Supreme Edition (MT4SE).
+This indicator gives you a decisive edge when it comes to trading Forex, thanks to its ability to show potential future moves.

 This was aligned with Dow's views when he created the industrial average.
 And even when applying this methodology today, every decision has to be applied with caution when it comes to individual stocks and currencies.

 Introducing the Elliott Wave Oscillator

 After discovering that price moves in repeating patterns, Elliott noted that price moves can mislead the trader on whether a formation has occurred.
 He solved this dilemma thanks to a Forex trading wave indicator that he called the Elliott Wave Oscillator (EWO).
 The EWO allows a trader to see when one wave ends, and a new one begins.

 This outstanding Forex wave indicator is widely known as the 5/34 oscillator, because it's a 34 period simple moving average subtracted from a five period simple moving average.
 The EWO's strongest reading is always a clear signal of the placement of the third wave.
 It's a great Forex wave indicator because it always has a strong correlation with Elliott wave patterns.
 This makes it ideal as a filter of fake ones.

 Source: EUR/USD Wave Analysis - 4 Hour Chart - Awesome Oscillator